The Courier poster

 Structural Analysis

-The Status Quo at 1 minutes (1% through the runtime) establishes Greville Wynne is an ordinary British businessman and salesman, working modest deals, living a comfortable but unremarkable suburban life with his wife Sheila and son Andrew..
-Significantly, this early placement immediately immerses viewers in the story world.
+The Status Quo at 1 minutes (1% through the runtime) establishes Greville Wynne is introduced as an ordinary British businessman living a comfortable, predictable life with his wife Sheila and son Andrew in London.
+His world is defined by sales meetings and domestic routine, unaware of the geopolitical storms brewing..
+The analysis reveals that this early placement immediately immerses viewers in the story world.

 At 56 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Of particular interest, this crucial beat The Cuban Missile Crisis erupts.
-The stakes become nuclear-level real.
-Penkovsky warns that surveillance is intensifying and they're being watched.
-False victory turns to danger - the intelligence they provided may have prevented war, but they're now in grave peril., fundamentally raising what's at risk.
+Significantly, this crucial beat The intelligence Oleg provides proves crucial during the Cuban Missile Crisis, helping Kennedy understand Khrushchev's position.
+This is a false victory—their work appears to have helped avert nuclear war, but the increased activity has drawn KGB attention and the noose is tightening., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

-The Collapse moment at 84 minutes (75% through) represents the emotional nadir.
-Here, Greville and Penkovsky are both arrested by the KGB.
-The mission has failed catastrophically.
-Greville faces brutal interrogation and imprisonment, witnessing the "death" of his old safe life and his friend's fate., shows the protagonist at their lowest point.
+The Collapse moment at 83 minutes (74% through) represents the emotional nadir.
+Here, Greville is arrested by the KGB in Moscow.
+He is thrown into Lubyanka Prison and subjected to brutal interrogation.
+The whiff of death is literal—he faces execution as a spy.
+His entire world collapses as he is beaten, starved, and isolated in a Soviet prison cell., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 Emotional Journey